willwnekowicz/karma-controller/README.md

 More at http://karmacontroller.com/

-The files here include a board layout and schematic.
+The files here include a board layout and schematic, as well as the controller's arduino code.